-Figure 17 shows modelled probability density functions that represent possible maximum demand outcomes for a typical region.
-Three probability density functions are shown, one for each scenario with unique structural drivers.
-The 10% probability of exceedance (POE) estimates are sampled from the probability distributions, shown by the vertical lines.
+Figure 19 shows modelled probability density functions that represent possible maximum demand outcomes for a typical region.
+Three probability density functions are shown, one for each scenario, collected from sampled simulations, with unique structural drivers.
+The 10% POE estimates are calculated from the probability distributions and shown by the vertical lines.

-Conceptual summer maximum demand probability density functions for three Figure 16 Figure 17
+Figure 19 Conceptual summer maximum demand probability density functions for three scenarios